Showing 1 - 1 OF 1

-The Youth Services include before and after-school programs; summer programs; Middle School activities; a Teen Center; School of Knowledge, Inspiration, Exploration and Skills (SKIES), and one of the largest youth sports programs in the Army.
-Call Parent Central Services for more information 301-677-1149/1156/1618 or go online.
+The Middle School/Teen program includes before and after-school programs; summer programs for grades 6th-12th; Middle School activities; a Teen Center; School of Knowledge, Inspiration, Exploration and Skills (SKIES), and one of the largest youth sports programs in the Army.
+The MST program is affiliated with the Boys and Girls Club of America and 4-H.

 It's the mall!
 Most area teens tend to hang out at the mall for shopping, the food court, or the arcade.
 Go-kart tracks and multiplex theaters are popular.
 In some areas, swimming pools are hot spots.
 Teen dances, Go-Go's, midnight bowling and skateboarding are hot...